 Do something fun: “A little party never hurt nobody…”

 Talk to someone: Whether it be a friend, a therapist, or a family member, let it out and get advice or feedback or support, whatever you need.

 Do something for yourself: Treat yourself!
 Whether it’s to a walk alone or a bubble bath, let loose and have fun getting to know the amazing person that you are.

 Make a list of your goals: In our early 20s, it’s hard to always have direction in life.
 Writing down your goals can help give you a sense of purpose and make it easier to feel accomplished when you move in the direction of those goals.

 Go outside: Explore, go somewhere new, have an adventure.

 Love yourself: And you’ll set the standard for how others should love you, too.

-Zoe Brown is a junior at USC in LA, studying communication, film, and business.
-She posts regularly on her personal blog, www.coastconfused.com!
+Zoe Brown is a junior at USC in LA, studying communication and film.
+She's a physical production intern right now at Lionsgate.
+Zoe also posts sometimes on her personal blog, www.coastconfused.com!